jsous/starter-academic/content/publication/PRB2020/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: Phys.
-Rev. B $\textbf{102}$, 214437 (2020)
+Rev. B $\\textbf{102}$, 214437 (2020)
 #publication_short:

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: Fractons, as a new type of exotic quasiparticle, have attracted immense attention due to their unique properties.
+summary: "Fractons, as a new type of exotic quasiparticle, have attracted immense attention due to their unique properties.
 Here, the authors construct a connection between fractons and polarons.
 This allows them to derive explicitly microscopic models, in which polarons and their two-body bound states, known as bipolarons, map exactly on to fractons and their two-body counterparts, dipoles.
-As a specific example, the authors show how fractons and dipoles arise from magnetic polarons and bipolarons in hole-doped antiferromagnets, thus providing a route towards their physical realization.
-Selected as Editor's suggestion
+As a specific example, the authors show how fractons and dipoles arise from magnetic polarons and bipolarons in hole-doped antiferromagnets, thus providing a route towards their physical realization.", Highlight published as Editor's suggestion in Phys.
+Rev. B.

 tags: []